ticmyvom/fav_quotes/README.md

 # fav_quotes
-inspirational/meaningful quotes/paraphrase that I like
+inspirational and meaningful quotes/paraphrase that I like

-grammar errors may appear

 #### 1. I do not fear computers, I fear the lack of them.
 ###### First seen: cyberskyline: cryptography gym